 First-Year Honors Seminars

-In these highly engaging seminars, honors students develop critical thinking, communication, and research skills while forming relationships with their peers, as well as with an instructor who serves as their honors mentor.
+In these highly engaging seminars, honors students develop critical thinking, communication, and research skills while forming relationships with honors mentors and peers.

 Crowd of students at poster presentation